-*Remote tests may be available for students who live outside of Michigan or a great distance from the Rochester College campus.
+*Remote tests may be available for students who live outside of Michigan or are located a great distance from the Rochester College campus.
 In addition to the RC test fee the remote testing center may also charge an administrative fee.

 Rochester College offers credit for successful completion of selected CLEP exams.
 Students must attain the CLEP standard passing score to receive credit.
 Students may not seek CLEP credit for courses which they failed in regular attendance or by examination at Rochester College.
 All CLEP tests must be completed by the end of the student’s second semester enrolled at Rochester College.
 In addition, credit may not be granted for an exam taken during a student’s final semester.

 - Visit http://clep.collegeboard.org/exam to view available exams.

 - Check with your advisor to be sure the credit/course is needed for the degree you are seeking.

 - Contact the Rochester College Test Administrator in the Academic Testing Center (ATC) at: 248-218-2137 or email@example.com to schedule an appointment.

 - Visit https://clep.collegeboard.org/search/test-centers to search for the nearest testing center if you plan to take your exam somewhere other than Rochester College